 When one or more @HttpMethodConstraint annotations are defined within a @ServletSecurity annotation, each @HttpMethodConstraint defines the security-constraint that applies to the HTTP protocol method identified within the @HttpMethodConstraint.
-The encompassing @ServletSecurity annotation defines the security-constraint that applies to all HTTP protocol methods other than those for which a corresponding @HttpMethodConstraint is defined within the @ServletSecurity annotation.
+Except for the case where its @HttpConstraint returns all default values, and where it contains at least one @HttpMethodConstraint that returns other than all default values, the @ServletSecurity annotation defines another security-constraint that applies to all HTTP protocol methods for which a corresponding @HttpMethodConstraint has not been defined.